Programme & Partners

 InnovaXN is a Doctoral Programme for innovators with synchrotron X-rays and neutrons, that provides an exceptional training opportunity for 40 PhD students.
 Through collaborations with industry, innovation will be the central theme of the programme.
-The research training will be driven by pre-competitive R&D exploiting synchrotron X-rays and neutrons, in close collaboration with an industrial partner for each PhD project.
-This will provide a unique cross academic-industry science setting, secondment opportunities and society-relevant research, training the future key researchers able to tackle major research and societal challenges by exploiting the academic-industry interface.
+The research training is driven by pre-competitive R&D exploiting synchrotron X-rays and neutrons, in close collaboration with an industrial partner for each PhD project.
+This provides a unique cross academic-industry science setting, secondment opportunities and society-relevant research, training the future key researchers able to tackle major research and societal challenges by exploiting the academic-industry interface.

-The start of the InnovaXN programme is 01 October 2019, and it has a duration of 5 years.
+The InnovaXN programme officil debut was 01 October 2019, and it has a duration of 5 years.
 In which, two major steps have been defined: project proposals and recruitment campaigns.

-Two calls will develop project proposals: July-September in 2019 and 2020.
+The project proposals were divided in two calls: July-September in 2019 and 2020.

-Two recruitment campaigns will be organised to recruit students, February-March in 2020 and 2021, for projects starting in September of 2020 and 2021, respectively.
+Two recruitment campaigns were organised to find students for each project, February-March in 2020 and 2021, for projects starting in September of 2020 and 2021, respectively.

 Synchrotron X-rays and neutrons provide amazing insights into the heart of materials and living matter from centimetres to the atomic scale.
 In the InnovaXN hot spot between industry, academia and the Grenoble facilities, this helps to develop new and better manufacturing processes and products.
 Understanding materials is central to this and synchrotron X-ray and neutron techniques are exploited across a huge range of industry sectors such as catalysis, nanotechnology, engineering and metallurgy, consumer products, food and agriculture, and pharma and biotech.
 Research projects can be expected across all of these areas.